-I am an Assistant Professor of American Literature at the University of North Georgia.
-I research and teach in American fiction, modernist studies, African-American literature, intellectual history, periodicals, and critical theory.
+I am an Associate Professor of American Literature at the University of North Georgia.
+I research and teach in modern American fiction, African American literature, intellectual history, modernism, periodical studies, and critical theory.

 Clear-eyed, illuminating, and deeply insightful, Making Liberalism New expertly challenges an altogether dominant academic narrative about liberalism’s naïveté, cruelty, and simple-mindedness by demonstrating that ‘modern liberalism’ anticipated―and incorporated―every significant criticism launched against it by the contemporary Left.
 This book will enrich conversations about the relationship between liberalism and radicalism and will complicate the knee-jerk equivalency of liberalism with neoliberalism.

 – Lisi Schoenbach, U Tennessee, Knoxville, author of Pragmatic Modernism

 A lucid and compelling account of the mutually informing relationship between liberalism and modernism in twentieth-century American culture.
 Making Liberalism New illuminates the key role of modernist aesthetics, especially irony, in literary engagements with liberalism, while also underscoring the enduring relevance and changing forms of liberalism’s constitutive tensions.
 An important new book that bridges modernist studies and American studies.

 – Amanda Anderson, Brown University, author of Bleak Liberalism

 Well written and lively throughout, Making Liberalism New is a pleasure to read.

 – Michael Szalay, UC, Irvine, author of Hip Figures: A Literary History of the Democratic Party

 Please feel free to reach out by email with questions about my research or teaching: firstname.lastname@example.org